TransistorFM/podcastindustry.org/README.md

 ## Methodology and Limitations

-This estimate is based on publicly available financial data, industry reports, and reasonable assumptions where specific data is not available.
+This estimate is based on publicly available financial data, industry reports, and reasonable assumptions where specific data is unavailable.
 The actual global podcast industry revenue may differ due to:

 1. Limited financial data from private companies
 2. Rapid changes in the industry